freeCodeCamp/guide/pages/docs/certificates-guide/local-scope-and-functions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Local Scope and Functions"
+title: "Local Scope and Functions"
+parent: "certificates-guide"
 ---

 Variables which are declared within a function, as well as the function parameters have local scope.
 That means, they are only visible within that function.